 - A number of articles and media covering

-One of the best ways to get to know what the Sustainable Sweden Tours has to offer is to hear directly from the people who have experienced a tour themselves.
+One of the best ways to get to know what a Sustainable Sweden Tour has to offer is to hear directly from the people who have experienced a tour themselves.
 Here are some reports written by previous tour participants.

-– [June 2005] This book wouldn’t have been written if it weren’t for Sustainable Sweden Tours that brought it’s authors together.
+This book wouldn’t have been written if it weren’t for Sustainable Sweden Tours that brought its authors together.
 The book covers experiences and background on Sweden’s strivings for sustainability among different communities during the last decades.
 It includes case studies from Sweden as well as the U.S.

 More info and ordering: New Society Publichers